remdambrosio/grandiloquent/README.md

 **Summary**

-Grandiloquent is a Python toy I'm building to practice my Perl skills.
+Grandiloquent is a text replacement tool I'm building in order to learn Perl.

 **Usage**